pub struct AppState {

 §Description

-structure represents the in-memory runtime state of the orchestrator.
+The AppState structure represents the in-memory runtime state of the orchestrator.

-instances in a concurrent-safe way using an RwLock<HashMap<String, WatchContext>>
+It manages all active WatchContext instances in a concurrent-safe way using an RwLock<HashMap<String, WatchContext>>.

 This state is central to the daemon’s operation: it allows concurrent tasks (e.g., socket requests, watchers) to safely read and modify the currently tracked projects.